 11.1 Cylinders shall be stored in a dry ventilated place away from excessive heat or danger of fire and protected from accumulation of snow and ice.
-The storage shall not be used for any purpose other than storing the cylinders.
+It is preferable that cylinder storage room be fire-proof.
+The storage shall not be used for any purpose other than storage of cylinders.